VladRodionov/mcdc-redis/README.md

 # MC/DC — Memory Cache with Dictionary Compression

 MC/DC is a high‑performance **Redis/Valkey module** that provides **transparent dictionary‑based compression** for string and hash values.
-It delivers dramatic memory savings (up to 4x in real datasets) while preserving full compatibility with existing clients.
+It delivers dramatic memory savings (up to 4x in real datasets **compared to a client-side compression**) while preserving full compatibility with existing clients.

 MC/DC is designed for teams running large caching workloads who want: